-• Inappropriate Behaviour Policy • Guidelines for recording and dealing with incidents.
-Provide a nnually a short report to the Church/Parish Council detailing: • The names of those who have completed Child-Safe Child- Friendly paperwork, training and Working With Children Check , • Any significant changes to legislation and Diocesan policies and the location of all policies and paperwork connected with a Child-Safe Child-Friendly Church/Parish. • Activities that were run on church property • Incidents that were identified Confidentiality Disclosur e of personal and or sensitive data and information should be on a need to k need to know basis with the full knowledge of the rector or equivalent.
+Provide annually a short report to the Church/Parish Council detailing:

+- The names of those who have completed Child-Safe Child-Friendly paperwork, training and Working With Children Check, - Any significant changes to legislation and Diocesan policies and the location of all policies and paperwork connected with a Child-Safe Child-Friendly Church/Parish. - Activities that were run on church property - Incidents that were identified

+Confidentiality

+Disclosure of personal and or sensitive data and information should be on a need to know basis with the full knowledge of the rector or equivalent.